Quantum Geometry Induced Kekul\'{e} Superconductivity in Haldane phases

 In ordinary metals, the pair susceptibility typically diverges at zero center-of-mass momentum ($\Qq = 0$), favoring uniform superconductivity over finite-momentum pairing at weak coupling~\cite{Mahan_book,ketterson_song_1999,coleman_2015}.
 In contrast, this Letter demonstrates that the nontrivial topology of a Chern band qualitatively modifies this picture.
 Our conclusions are based on the analysis of superconducting pairing within a Chern band realized in chiral two-dimensional electron gases (C2DEGs).
 Specifically, we show that in a spin-polarized half-metal phase of RG, the band-projected intra-valley pair susceptibility with pair momentum $\Qq = \pm 2 \Kk_D$ is enhanced relative to the inter-valley pair susceptibility with $\Qq=0$, and depends on the ratio $m/\mu$, where $\mu$ is the Fermi energy and $m$ is an interaction-induced Haldane mass~\cite{PhysRevLett.106.156801}.
 Since this enhancement occurs at high-symmetry points in the Brillouin zone, it naturally favors a lattice-scale pair density wave (PDW) order, previously identified as a Kekul\'{e} superconductor in a different context~\cite{PhysRevB.82.035429}.

-This enhancement arises from the coherence factors of the Bloch wavefunctions in the Haldane phase~\cite{footnote1}, which can be visualized using the pseudo-spinor field defined by the Hamiltonian on the Bloch sphere, as illustrated in Fig.~\ref{fig:Pairsusc}.
-In the case of intra-valley pairing as depicted Fig.~\ref{fig:Pairsusc} a), the pseudo-spinors point in the same direction, resulting in constructive interference.
+This enhancement arises from the coherence factors of the Bloch wavefunctions in the Haldane phase~\cite{footnote1}, which can be visualized using the $\hat{z}$-component of pseudo-spinor field defined by the Hamiltonian on the Bloch sphere, as illustrated in Fig.~\ref{fig:Pairsusc}.
+In the case of intra-valley pairing as depicted in Fig.~\ref{fig:Pairsusc} a), the $\hat{z}$-component pseudo-spinors point in the same direction, resulting in constructive interference.
 In contrast, for inter-valley pairing shown in Fig.~\ref{fig:Pairsusc} b), the pseudo-spinors point in opposite directions, leading to destructive interference and a corresponding suppression of the inter-valley pair susceptibility.
-When longitudinal acoustic phonons mediate the pairing, the resulting superconducting order acquires a chiral character.
-The chiral Kekul\'{e} superconductivity arises directly from the projected interactions within the topological bands, reflecting the underlying geometric features of the Haldane phase.
-We discuss the properties of the chiral Kekul\'{e} superconductors and the relevance of our findings to multilayer RG.
+Overall, the pair susceptibility and superconducting phase diagram depend on the parity of the chiral index $J$.
+When longitudinal acoustic phonons mediate the pairing interaction, the system supports a chiral Kekul\`{e} superconducting order for low densities $n_e$.
+For even values of $J$ the system transitions to an s-wave Kekul\`{e} superconducting order when $n_e > n_{e,2}$, and chiral Kekul\`{e} superconducting order appears for $n_e > n_{e,2}$.
+For odd values of $J$, a $\pi$-phase chiral Kekul\`{e} superconducting order appears when $n_e < n_{e,1}$, while in the density regime $n_{e,1}<n_e<n_{e,2}$, we find a $\Qq=0$ valley triplet chiral superconducting state and a valley-singlet s-wave superconductor for $n_e > n_{e,2}$.
+The chiral superconducting order arises from projected interactions within the topological bands, thereby further reflecting the underlying geometric features of the Haldane phase of C2DEGs.